-- (a) Each rudder shall have its own identifying number, which may be incorporated with the certification mark. - (b) The official measurer shall certify rudders by fixing, signing and dating a certification mark on the side of the rudder stock. - (c) The certification mark shall be a durable numbered sticker produced under the authority of the IFA, or an official measurer's personal mark.
+- (a) Each rudder shall have its own identifying number.
+It shall be moulded, engraved, etched or stamped on the side of the rudder stock. - (b) An IFA approved official measurer shall certify rudders by fixing, signing and dating a certification mark on the side of the rudder stock. - (c) The certification mark shall be a durable numbered sticker produced under the authority of the IFA, or an IFA approved official measurer's personal mark. - E.3.3 MATERIALS - (a) Materials for rudder construction are free.